 High School Courses Taken at the Junior High Level

 Students may take selected, pre-approved courses at the junior high level to receive high school credit.
 Any high school course credit that is earned prior to 9th grade will appear on the high school transcript.
 Any course that is used in the calculation of ranking GPA taken in 8th grade and above will receive grade points.
-Courses use in the calculation of ranking GPA taken in 7th grade or lower will not receive grade points.
-Courses taken face-to-face in junior high will qualify for weighted grade points if those courses are designated as Pre-AP.
-Courses taken online in junior high will not be designated as Pre-AP and thus will not earn weighted grade points.
+Courses used in the calculation of ranking GPA taken in 7th grade or lower will not receive grade points.
+Courses taken face-to-face in junior high will qualify for weighted grade points if those courses are designated as Advanced.
+Courses taken online in junior high will not be designated as Advanced and thus will not earn weighted grade points.

 Credit by Examination